-I’ve mentioned Dr. Gary Chapman a few times in writing this series.
-He is one of my favorite marriage experts because he gives straight-shooting, practical marriage advice.
-He recently released a new book, The Marriage You’ve Always Wanted, which I’ve been reading this month (and stealing quotes from).
-It’s a slender book, yet as usual, Dr. Chapman offers couples excellent advice for improving their relationships.
+Dr. Gary Chapman is one of my favorite marriage experts because he gives straight-shooting, practical marriage advice.
+The Marriage You’ve Always Wanted is a slender book, yet as usual, Dr. Chapman offers couples excellent advice for improving their relationships.

 In nine chapters, Dr. Chapman covers the biggies of marriage, including in-laws, sex, money, communication, decisions, and chores.
 In every chapter, he turns first to the Bible for advice, looking at what God says about the matter or at what examples God has given us in Scripture.
 For example, in the chapter on in-laws, he points out the example of Moses and his father-in-law Jethro or Ruth and her mother-in-law Naomi.

 I’ve mentioned before that I spent a lot of years pointing fingers at my husband.
 I was reading marriage books and trying to work on our relationship, but I was also very frustrated that he didn’t seem to be changing.
 Finally, I sank into the attitude that I wouldn’t change unless he changed.
 Which leaves us in a deadlock.
 If there’s no change, there’s no change.
-So while I’m writing this series to the wives, and it seems to put a lot of responsibility upon us to work on our marriages, I also want to give hope.
-We don’t have to sit around waiting for our husbands to change before we can have a great relationship.
+So while this seems to put a lot of responsibility upon one spouse to work on their marriage, I also want to give hope.
+We don’t have to sit around waiting for our spouse to change before we can have a great relationship.
 Dr. Chapman says,

 Dr. Chapman ends each chapter with “Your Turn,” a list of questions to journal or discuss with your spouse that will help you apply what he’s discussed in each chapter.
 At the end of the book, he also includes a list of marriage resources on the topics discussed in the book, if you’re looking for more material to work on a specific area of your relationship.